 Elka Park, Greene County

-For a killer hike with equally killer views, this double summit offers one of the most difficult but picturesque climbs in the Catskills.
+For a killer hike with equally killer views, this double summit offers one of the most challenging but picturesque climbs in the Catskills.
 The Twin Mountain trail is part of a 25-mile long range known as Devil’s Path.
-This aptly-named path earned the top spot on BackPacker Magazine’s list of the “Twelve Toughest Trails” in the country.
-For those who make it to the top, rewards come in the form of bragging rights and spectacular photo ops.
-Definitely one of the best hikes in the Catskills!
+This aptly named path earned the top spot on BackPacker Magazine’s list of the “Twelve Toughest Trails” in the country.
+For those who reach the top, rewards come in bragging rights and spectacular photo ops.
+One of the best hikes in the Catskills!

 Eastern Catskills (Ulster County) Hike, Bike & Explore!